ela400hu/cs171-final-project/README.md

 Displays whole state or selected part of state.
 Updates timeline, DOC, POP and sankey.
 Responsive to itself only.

-####Division of Court (DOC) barchart.
+####Division of Court (DOC) histogram.

 Displays number of cases filed, by division (or at second level by casetype) honoring selections made by timeline, map, and itself.
 Optionally click to eliminate traffic data which is so predominant it obscures comparison among others.
 Updates timeline, sankey.
 Responsive to map, timeline.

-####Population (POP) barchart.
+####Population (POP) histogram.

 Displays number of inhabitants in each age bracket, following selections on map,and timeline.